-INVENTORY
+12. INVENTORY

-Federal regulations require an inventory of all controlled substances at least every two years.
-PIs must maintain accurate and complete inventories, stored and secured separately from other records, and readily available for inspection.
-The PI will maintain two inventories: the Initial Inventory Form and the Biennial Inventory Form.
-Inventories can be taken at either the open or close of business and should be indicated as such on the forms.
+Federal regulations require an inventory of all controlled substances.
+Pls must maintain accurate and complete inventories, stored and secured separately from other records, and readily available for inspection.
+The PI will maintain the EHS\SOP350\FORM001 Biennial Inventory Form.
+Inventories can be taken at either the open or close of business and should be indicated as such on the form.
+The biennial inventory is taken every two years from after completing an Initial Inventory Form.
+The form must include all controlled substances in the registrant's possession.
+If no drugs are in possession, it must be stated in the inventory form.

-Schedule I and II controlled substances must be recorded on a separate inventory form from all other drug schedules.
+Schedule I and II controlled substances must be recorded on a separate inventory form from all other drug Schedules.

-The Initial Inventory Form is used upon receiving a new DEA Registration.
+The Initial Inventory Form is used only one time upon receiving a new DEA Registration.
 If the registrant has no inventory, the form must be filled out in its entirety, entering zero (0) inventory.
-The Controlled Substance Receipt Form must be filled out upon receiving shipments of a controlled substance.
+The EHS SOP350 FORM003 Controlled Substance Receipt must be filled out upon receiving shipments of controlled substance(s).